 Defining Adverse Reactions

 The definition for an "adverse reaction" used by the International Conference on Harmonization (ICH) is "any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product and which does not necessarily have to have a causal relationship with this treatment."

-An adverse reaction may be a response to non-active ingredients of a drug and the following events constitute a "serious" adverse reaction, according to the EU:
+An adverse reaction may be a response to nonactive ingredients of a drug, for example.
+According to the European Union, the following events constitute a "serious" adverse reaction:

 - A life-threatening episode requiring immediate intervention

 - An event resulting in hospitalization or that prolongs existing hospitalization

 - Events resulting in persistent or significant incapacitation or disability

 - An episode that requires intervention to prevent the above and/or permanent impairment or damage

 A SUSAR may occur during clinical trials or clinical care.
 Here are a few examples of reporting requirements and other regulations set forth by governing bodies:

 - The European Union: Reporting SUSARs is mandatory for clinical investigators in the EU.
 A report must be submitted to the national competent authority within 15 days of occurrence.
 In cases of death or life-threatening issues, the time frame shortens to seven days.